 A number of terms are used to describe the time before and after you stop having menstrual periods.

-- The menopausal transition starts when your menstrual periods first begin to change (become more or less frequent, more or less bleeding, skipped periods), and ends when you have your final menstrual period.
+●The menopausal transition starts when your menstrual periods first begin to change (become more or less frequent, skipped periods), and ends when you have your final menstrual period.
 Many people refer to this transition as "perimenopause.”

 The average age of menopause is 51 years, although the age range can vary between 45 and 55 years.
 Women who become menopausal before age 40 are considered to have an abnormally early menopause (called premature ovarian failure or primary ovarian insufficiency).
 (See "Patient information: Early menopause (primary ovarian insufficiency) (Beyond the Basics)".)